 When searching for a channel that's being used, it's easier to look from the shore so you don't disturb the mud and debris inside the pond making it difficult to see.

 Of course, this isn't always possible so if you do have to wade out into the pond, you should be able to feel the deep depression of the channel with your feet as you wade.

 Conibear traps are easy to use and they're one of the most popular fur traps available today.

-Available in a few basic sizes, these traps can target a variety of different furbearers.
+Available in a few basic sizes, these traps can target a variety of different furbearers or nuisance animals.
 For the beginning trapper or someone who's been doing it a lifetime, the conibear is a great choice!